Is it their moral fibre? Their compassion? Their willingness to take responsibility for their actions? Military or economic ability?

 So, if you haven’t caught up- Game of Thrones aired its finale a couple of hours ago.
 And in a decision that has caused alot of discussion, Bran Stark was crowned king of the ‘six kingdoms’ and Sansa was made Queen In The North.
 The Iron Throne was burnt down.
-The ending, whilst bittersweet in many ways- is a success in many ways.
+The ending, whilst bittersweet in many ways- is also a success.
 The characters accept their journeys or reach their goals.

 Yet through the series of Game of Thrones– many rulers did not get happy endings.
 Daenerys Targaryen is stabbed by her lover, Cersei is crushed to death, Tommen kills himself, Joffrey is poisoned at his wedding, Robb Stark is betrayed and murdered, Stannis is sentenced to death, Renly dies via blood magic, Margaery Tyrell dies via wildfire…

 You get the point.
 Game of Thrones has always been a show that prides itself on characters meeting unexpected ends.
 Sansa and Bran Stark being given opportunities to prove their worth as rulers is interesting.
 It’s not that the deceased characters were bad rulers, but that there chance to truly prove themselves was cut short in the viewer’s imagination.
 By allowing Sansa and Bran to live, we can imagine what’s next for the people they rule over.

 Because of that, I’d like to discuss what makes a good ruler, as people have already discussed what makes a bad one.
 I am a huge fan of King Bran and Queen Sansa- and I hope to demonstrate why.

 - Take responsibility for their actions, both good and bad.
 They don’t hide behind excuses of ‘they deserved it’